KDE/md4qt/README.md

 `md4qt` supports CommonMark 0.31.2 Spec, and some GitHub extensions, such as tables, footnotes, tasks lists, strikethroughs, LaTeX Maths injections, GitHub's auto-links.

-`md4qt` can be built with Qt6 or with ICU.
+`md4qt` can be built with Qt6 or you can implement your own custom traits for other libraries.

 This library parses Markdown into tree structure.